 This way, when you write a new status update on Facebook or when you tweet a message, thousands of people will be seeing it.

 Marketing Tactic #5: Ask and you’ll receive

 All of my startups are largely sales driven, so the more leads I collect, the more money I can potentially make.

-One easy way that you can collect more leads or get more signups is to add signup forms on your website.
+One easy way to collect more leads or get more signups is to add signup forms on your website.
 And if you add forms to your homepage and all other major pages, you’ll find that it is effective, but it tends to be a bit tacky.

-What my business partner started doing is to add KISSinsights popups on certain parts of our site, like on our blog, so that we can collect more leads.
-The best part about it is that it looks clean and it is really effective in capturing web leads.
+What my business partner started doing is adding KISSinsights pop-ups on certain parts of our site, like on our blog, so that we can collect more leads.
+The best part about it is that it looks clean, and it is really effective in capturing web leads.

-If you want to grow your traffic and revenue, you have to start testing out very specific marketing tactics.
-Don’t just say that you are going to optimize your website for search engines, but instead say that you are going to build links to your internal pages, or that you are going to optimize your product pages for search engines.
+If you want to grow your traffic and revenue, you have to start testing very specific marketing tactics.
+Don’t just say that you are going to optimize your website for search engines.
+Instead, say that you are going to build links to your internal pages or that you are going to optimize your product pages for search engines.

 Do you know of any other specific marketing tactics that are worth trying out?

 P.S.
 If you want help with marketing click here.